Cardiac Catheterization for Children

-Cardiac catheterization is a procedure used to diagnose and treat certain heart problems.
-To do this, the doctor putsa long, flexible tube (catheter) into a blood vessel.
-The doctor then guides the catheter into the heart to find and treat any problems.
+Cardiac catheterization is a procedure to diagnose and treat certain heart problems.
+To do this, the healthcare provider puts a long, flexible tube (catheter) into a blood vessel.
+The healthcare provider then guides the catheter into the heart to find and treat any problems.

-In children, cardiac catheterization is done by a pediatric cardiologist.
-This is a doctor who diagnoses and treats heart problems in children.
-He or she has special training in cardiac catheterization.
+In children, cardiac catheterization is done by a pediatric cardiologist who diagnoses and treats heart problems in children.
+They have special training in cardiac catheterization.

 Why might my child need a cardiac catheterization?

-A child may need a cardiac catheterization to diagnose a heart problem (diagnostic cardiac catheterization).
-Or a child may need a catheterization to fix a problem (interventional cardiac catheterization).
-The problem is often one that he or she was born with (congenital heart defect).
+A child might need a cardiac catheterization to diagnose a heart problem (diagnostic cardiac catheterization).
+Or a child might need a catheterization to fix a problem (interventional cardiac catheterization).
+The problem is often one that they were born with (congenital heart defect).

 Diagnostic catheterization is used less often now.
 Other tests such as echocardiography, MRI, and CT scans are used instead.
 A diagnostic catheterization may be done to:

-- Get a more accurate image of the heart or a heart defect
+- Get a better image of the heart or a heart defect

 - Check the flow of blood through the heart